nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-A given index is invalid.
+One of the given indexes is invalid.

     * 3a1.
 ModCheck shows an error message.